anthobarbarich/pc2020/content/covid-19-update.md

 **I want to come next year but I’m not sure I can come on the same day(s), how can I do that?**

-If you want to come next year but you are not sure which day or if you want to switch to the full journey, you will be able to request a voucher.
-That voucher will have the same value as your ticket and you’ll be able to buy a ticket on our 2021 ticket shop with it.
-Our ticket partner Paylogic is currently developing the voucher functionality.
-They are attempting to handle this as quickly and properly as possible.
-We will keep you updated on this in the coming weeks when the system will be ready.
+If you want to come next year but you are not sure which day or if you want to switch to the full journey, you can now request a voucher [here](https://consumer.paylogic.nl/request-order-access/).
+That voucher will have the same value as your ticket and you’ll be able to buy a ticket on our 2021 or 2022 ticket shop with it.

 **When will this voucher option be available?**

-Our ticket partner Paylogic is currently working on this solution and it should be ready in about 2 weeks.
-Once the interface is ready, you’ll be able to request your voucher and you’ll receive it in June.
+The interface is now ready and you can request your voucher [here](https://consumer.paylogic.nl/request-order-access/).

 **I would like to give (a part of) my ticket value to the festival!**

 We know many of your will also be financially affected by this crisis.
 But if you have the means to support our project and donate to Paradise City that would be highly appreciated.
 The reality is that our organisation will be in a severe financial turmoil, all our income will evaporate and already many costs for organising the 2020 edition have been made.
 Also there is no insurance to cover this pandemic.
 Those donations will be exclusively used for green initiatives at the festival in 2021.
 As a token of appreciation, we will list all our supporters on our Hall of Fame that will be visible at the entrance of Paradise City 2021.
-The option to donate will be featured in the voucher system that’s coming end of April.
+The option to donate is featured in the voucher system.

 **What do I need to do about personalizing my ticket?**